-I made the choice not to breastfeed and everything is fine
+I made the choice not to breastfeed and yes my baby is fine

 I'm not going to lie to you, even before my son was born, I already knew I wouldn't breastfeed him.
-A whim?
-Not at all.
+Was it a whim?
+No, not at all.
 For me, it was a rather thoughtful and obvious choice.
 But you know what people are like... as they ask you when you're going to have children, they also ask you, once you're pregnant, if you're going to breastfeed and believe me, the answer you give will never satisfy them!
 Let me be clear, I chose bottle-feeding, but I have nothing against breastfeeding, the only thing I want to emphasize is that this choice is personal and should be made without doubt and without guilt.
 And you will always have to face reasons as to why you’re wrong, whatever your choice.

 Why was bottle feeding an obvious choice for me?

 No one has ever breastfed around me.
 Not my mom, nor my aunts, nor my close friends.
 I knew a long time ago that I wouldn't breastfeed, not only because it wasn't part of my upbringing, my environment, but because, I dare say, it disgusts me.
 What what what what?
 I put my well-being before my child's health!
 It's true that there are good reasons to choose breastfeeding; it’s more ecological, more economical, more natural and not to mention all the supposed benefits for the baby's health, but for me it was clear, I couldn't breastfeed and wouldn’t change my mind.

 If mom is okay, then baby is okay

 Even before I was pregnant and throughout my pregnancy, I knew that I could never put a baby's little mouth to the end of my nipple.
 Worse than that, the thought of milk coming out of my breasts made me feel nauseous.
 I don't have any problem with shame.
 If I had breastfed, I would have done it everywhere without any embarrassment.
 I don't feel any discomfort when I see a mom giving birth, I must say that I find it quite beautiful, but it's not for me.